Jaime-Cristobal/Witch-World/README.md

 ###### Assets with the exception of music, sound effects, and menu/interactive buttons is credited to our group.

-###### The design was done using the "screen" interaface provided by the LibGDX library which was composed of
+###### The design was done using the "screen" interface provided by the LibGDX library which was composed of
 ###### implementing the following functions: show(), render(float delta), public resize(int width, int height), pause(),
 ###### resume(), hide(), and dispose().